 The withholding tax on dividends will be levied in addition to the existing dividend tax.
 In the coalition agreement it was agreed that dividend tax would be abolished and replaced with a conditional withholding tax on dividends.
-When, in October 2018, in deviation from the coalition agreement it was decided not to abolish dividend tax, an undertaking was given to see whether the conditional withholding tax on dividends proposed at that time should be partly incorporated into the dividend tax (see our memorandum from then).
+When, in October 2018, in deviation from the coalition agreement it was decided not to abolish dividend tax, an undertaking was given to see whether the conditional withholding tax on dividends proposed at that time should be partly incorporated into the dividend tax.
 That investigation has now resulted in the decision to levy a withholding tax on dividends as of 2024.

 The measures are designed to prevent dividends within a group flowing untaxed to low tax jurisdictions.
 We expect the new withholding tax to focus on cases where dividends are distributed to a parent company with a controlling interest in the distributing company and to members of a cooperating group of entities with a controlling interest, whereby (by using the withholding exemption for participation dividends in the dividend tax regime or by the application of a tax treaty) no dividend tax is levied.
 The original bill on the conditional withholding tax on dividends also proposed levying tax on gains on disposals and capital repayments.
 It is unclear whether this will also apply to the withholding tax that has now been announced.